 We had a total blast this weekend at the Count’s Halloween Spooktacular at Sesame Place.
+Love these photos memories from our day at the Sesame Place Halloween Spooktacular .
 The park was literally transformed into a world of Halloween fun complete with decorations galore – cobwebs everywhere, pumpkins, corn stalks, and our favorite Sesame Street Characters were styling in costumes too!

 Kyle at age 4 has NEVER been to Sesame Place.
 Kenzie went when she was about 18 months old and I was pregnant with Kyle but somehow with all the travels we’ve covered for Classy Mommy around the world, we never made it to this stellar park in our very own backyard.
 The kids were beyond excited about the experience and we were thrilled we could give them this special experience at Sesame Place -only 45 minutes from our home vs. taking a plane!